Beyond the Hodge Theorem: curl and asymmetric pseudodifferential projections: Main results

 One would think that the spectral problem \eqref{Maxwell resonator} reduces to the spectral problem for $\curl$ by means of a unitary transformation

 but this argument fails because physically meaningful boundary conditions do not agree with \eqref{unitary transformation}.
 The presence or absence of a boundary is a major issue in the subject.

-To the best of our knowledge, the only paper dedicated to the study of the spectrum of $\curl$ on a closed oriented Riemannian manifold is \cite{baer_curl}.
+To the best of our knowledge, one of the few papers dedicated to the study of the spectrum of $\curl$ on a closed oriented Riemannian manifold --- at least, in the way it is understood in the current paper --- is \cite{baer_curl}.
 In \cite{baer_curl} the author examined the qualitative properties of the spectrum of $\curl$ depending on the dimension $d$ and established one-term asymptotic formulae (Weyl law) for the (global) eigenvalue counting functions, alongside a number of explicit examples.
-Although not very close in spirit to the aims of the current paper, we also refer the reader to \cite{peralta1,peralta2} examining the first eigenvalue of $\curl$ on domains in $\mathbb{R}^3$.
+Although not entirely aligned in spirit with the aims of the current paper, we refer the reader to \cite{colbois06,jammes,peralta1,peralta2,peralta3,gerner,kepplinger,lin1,lin2} and references therein, examining the spectrum of $\curl$ (or $\curl^2$) from different perspectives.

 \

 Let us now formulate our problem and state our main results, postponing proofs and detailed arguments until later sections.
 In the rest of this paper, unless otherwise stated, the dimension $d$ is 3 and the manifold is orientable and oriented.
 Let $*$ be the Hodge dual (see Appendix~\ref{Exterior calculus} for our sign convention), and define $\curl$ to be the differential expression